UI Setup for Mobile DSPs

-As always, the ONE by AOL: Mobile Demand Services staff is available to provide assistance.
+As always, the Oath Ad Platforms SSP Demand Services staff is available to provide assistance.

 |Win Notice URL||Win notice URL used by default if not specified in bid response.|

 |Bid Price Units||Bid pricing units if not specified in bid response, default to $CPM|

 |Rate Limit (QPS*)||Maximum bid requests per second (0 suspends); default is unlimited|

 |Auction Types||Auction types allowed – 1st Price, 2nd Price Plus, or Both (default)|